jinghuazhao/FM-pipeline/README.md

 git clone https://github.com/jinghuazhao/FM-pipeline
 ```

-## Input
+## Inputs

-The input will be GWAS summary statistics with the following columns,
+The first input file will be GWAS summary statistics with the following columns,

 SNP | A1 | A2 | beta | se | N
 -----|----|----|------|----|--
 RSid | Effect allele | Other allele | effect estimate | standard error of effect | sample size

+The second input file is a list of SNPs for which finemapping will be conducted.

-No header is required.
+No header is required for neither file.

-## Output
+## Outputs

 The output will involve output from a variety of software whose list is given below.